How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 2. Uncheck the Enable Power Nap while on battery power box.

-3. Adjust the Turn display off after slider to around 5 minutes.
+3. Adjust the Turn display off after the slider to around 5 minutes.
 You can adjust this more if you wish.
 This way, you’ll save power whenever you aren’t actively using the laptop.

-4. Check the box for Show battery status in menu bar so that you can quickly and easily check how much battery you have remaining at any time.
+4. Check the box for Show battery status in menu bar so that you can quickly and easily check how much you have remaining at any time.

 5. If possible, turn off Wi-Fi and Bluetooth to save power